magirach/DataStructure/README.md

   - Compress string for ex aaabbb give a3b3
   - Ckeck string 2 is made of from rotation of character of string 1
   - Check eithr string have substrign where atleast 3 ? in between 2 integer which total is less than 10
+  - Check either string have unique characters
+  - Count All Palindrome Sub-Strings in a String
+  - Find the character in first string that is present at minimum index in second string
+  - Given a string, find its first non-repeating character
+  - list palindrome substring